CBS News in Turmoil, Will Bring in DEI and Trauma Expert After Staff Revolts Over Anchor’s Tough Questioning of Anti-Israel Writer Ta-Nehisi Coates

 CBS News is in chaos after its far left staff stridently objected to an interview one of its morning hosts, Tony Dokoupil, did with Ta-Nehisi Coates in which he pressed the bestselling author about his anti-Israel rhetoric in his new book.
 A top news executive told staff on Monday that the interview did not meet the Tiffany Network’s editorial standards.

-During a September 30 interview, Mr. Dokoupil, who co-hosts “CBS Mornings,” suggested that the language about Israel in Mr. Coates’ newest book, “The Message”, was similar to literature that might be “in the backpack of an extremist.”
+During a September 30 interview, Mr. Dokoupil, who co-hosts “CBS Mornings,” suggested that the language about Israel in Mr. Coates’ newest book, “The Message,” was similar to literature that might be “in the backpack of an extremist.”
 Mr. Dokoupil also questioned why, in his criticism of Israel, Mr. Coates did not mention the Jewish state is surrounded by “countries that want to eliminate it” or the first or second intifada.

-In “The Message”, Mr. Coates writes about a visit he made to Israel in harshly negative terms, including describing Yad Vashem, the Holocaust memorial in Jerusalem, as being in “Palestine.”
+In “The Message,” Mr. Coates writes about a visit he made to Israel in harshly negative terms, including describing Yad Vashem, the Holocaust memorial in Jerusalem, as being in “Palestine.”

-Internal complaints about Mr. Dokoupil’s interview percolated within CBS News and, one week after it was broadcast, on the first anniversary of Hamas’ October 7 attack, CBS News’ senior executives began their Monday morning editorial meetings by saying the interview did not meet CBS News’ hallowed editorial standards, according to a recording of the meeting obtained by the Free Press.
+Internal complaints about Mr. Dokoupil’s interview percolated within CBS News and, one week after it was broadcast, on the anniversary of Hamas’ October 7 attack, CBS News’ senior executives began their Monday morning editorial meetings by saying the interview did not meet CBS News’ hallowed editorial standards, according to a recording of the meeting obtained by the Free Press.

 The reparations advocate Ta-Nehisi Coates, who has recently made virulently anti-Israel statements.
 Carol Lee Rose/Getty Images for Decolonizing Wealth Project